ibm-cloud-docs/secrets-manager/secrets-manager-cli.md

 Get a secret and its details by specifying the ID of the secret.

 A successful request returns the secret data that is associated with your secret, along with other metadata.
-To view only the details of a specified secret without retrieving its value, use the [Get secret metadata](#secrets-manager-cli-secret-metadata-command) operation.
+To view only the details of a specified secret without retrieving its value, use the [Get secret metadata](#get-secret-metadata) operation.

 ```sh
 ibmcloud secrets-manager secret --id ID
 ```
-{: pre}

 #### Command options